s3prl/s3prl/benchmark/README.md

 # Minimum run-up
-Using the following commands, you can always run the benchmark codes without upstream/downstream dependency: checkpoints, dataset, etc...
+Using the following commands, you can always run the benchmark codes without upstream/downstream dependency. eg. checkpoints, dataset.

 ### Start a new downstream training experiment
 - Example (pseudo) upstream + example downstream